 AFRF and the NMFS Southwest Fisheries Science Center have cooperated on research since 1971 and research efforts have followed changes in the Pacific fishery.
 In the 1970s the fishery was expanding and the international fishery catch was increasing.
 At that time AFRF research focused on identifying offshore areas of albacore abundance to expand U.S. participation in the fishery.
 The SWFSC has a detailed page online explaining the tagging program.

-Archival Tag Recovery Information American Fishermens’s Research Foundation has deployed nearly 1,000 tags since 2001.
-The reward for recovering and sending in the whole fish is $ 500.
-If you find one in your albacore please separate the tagged fish from the other fish and contact SWFSC, your buyer, or AFRF — or call 858-546-7192.
+Archival Tag Recovery: American Fishermen’s Research Foundation has deployed nearly 1,000 tags since 2001.
+The reward for catching and returning the whole fish is $500.
+If you find one in your albacore catch, please separate the tagged fish from the other fish and contact SWFSC, your buyer, or AFRF — or call 858-546-7192.

 If you land a fish with a tag, FOLLOW INSTRUCTIONS CAREFULLY to return the tagged fish without damaging it and claim your financial reward.